1017 West Side Ave.

 The introduction of the Condensed Report of the Work of the Library during the year 1931 demonstrates perfectly the role of the library as an institution, especially in hard times:

 “The business depression has been accompanied by a marked increase in the use of the Public Library.
 All departments and branches report an exceptionally busy year.
 The reading and reference rooms have been crowded and the circulation of books for home reading exceeds that of the largest preceding year by 131,563.

-Even in today’s economy, our neighborhood branches such as the Marion Branch, which hails as having the smallest square footage in branch size, provide the public with a constant source of personal and professional development through the world of books and Public Access computers.
+Even in today’s economy, our neighborhood branches such as the Marion Branch, which has distinction of being the branch with the smallest square footage in the system, provide the public with a constant source of personal and professional development through the world of books and public access computers.